nutanix-cloud-native/opendocs/docs/guides/openshift/install/assisted_installer/assisted.md

 You are able to create these VMs and its resources using the Prism Element GUI.
 But in this section we will use **Terraform** code for repeatability and ease.
 Nutanix provides Terraform integration for managing the entire lifecycle of Nutanix resources (virtual machines, networks, etc).
 See [Terraform Nutanix Provider](https://github.com/nutanix/terraform-provider-nutanix) for details.

-We will create the following minimum required resources in prepartion for our OpenShift cluster:
+We will create the following minimum required resources in preparation for our OpenShift cluster:

 | OCP Role   |    Operating System    |    vCPU    |  RAM         | Storage   | IOPS |
 | -------------|  ---------------------- |  -------- | ----------- |  --------- |  -------- |